anki-code/xonsh-cheatsheet/README.md

 <p align="center">
 Cheat sheet for xonsh shell with copy-pastable examples.
+This is a good level of knowledge for any xonsh users.
 </p>

 <p align="center">